MRC-CLIMB/docs/docs/notebook-servers/403-forbidden-error.md

 ![forbiddenErrorStep4](../img/forbiddenErrorStep4.png)

 5.)
 You will then be able to access the notebook.
+Enjoy!